Serbs of Montenegro: History

 During the Slavic migrations of the 6th and 7th centuries, most of the territory of modern-day Montenegro was settled by Serbs who formed several principalities in the region; in southern parts of modern Montenegro, Principality of Duklja was formed, while western parts belonged to the Principality of Travunia.
 Northern parts of modern Montenegro belonged to the inner Principality of Serbia.

 In 1018, all of Serbian principalities came under the supreme rule of the Byzantine Empire.
-The Serb inahbited regions of Duklja and Travunia broke away from Byzantine rule c.
-1034-1042, under prince Stefan Vojislav, founder of the Vojislavljević dynasty.
-His son Mihailo I Vojislavljević liberated Zahumlje and inner Serbia, creating a united Serbian polity and taking the title of king in 1077.
+The Serb inhabited regions of Duklja and Travunia broke away from Byzantine rule c.
+1034–1042, under prince Stefan Vojislav, founder of the Vojislavljević dynasty.
+His son Mihailo I Vojislavljević liberated Zachlumia and inner Serbia, creating a united Serbian polity and taking the title of king in 1077.
 The reign of his son, King Constantine Bodin, was followed by a period of regional fragmentation, lasting throughout much of the 12th century.